OpenNMT/opennmt.github.io/FAQ.md

 For the case of summarization, OpenNMT has been shown to be more effective than neural systems like [NAMAS](https://github.com/facebook/NAMAS), and will be supported going forward.
 See the [OpenNMT-py models](/Models-py) page for a pretrained summarization system on the Gigaword dataset.

-### I am interested in variants of seq2seq such as image-to-text generation.
-Can OpenNMT work for these?

-Yes.
-OpenNMT-py includes a relatively general-purpose [im2text](http://opennmt.net/OpenNMT-py/im2text.html) system, with a small amount of additional code.
-Feel free to use this as a model for extending OpenNMT.